 Can guinea pigs eat figs?
-Yes, cavies can eat figs, but in moderation.
+Guinea pigs can eat figs, but in moderation.
 After all, this fruit is very sweet and high in sugars, so it’s not recommended to be eaten often, even for humans.
-And, guinea pigs must not consume high sugary foods – this includes fruits as well.
-Even though figs are fruits and they are allowed for cavies, they are still a sugary food that has to be given rarely and in moderation.
 Figs are considered a treat or a natural dessert, and you should give them as treat only.

 There are carbs and proteins in figs, which means the cavy would get both quick energy as well as slow release energy for the day ahead.
 Figs are one of those fruits that offer good energy all day long and are very nutritious.

 Another benefit is the minimal amount of fat, which means the brain and organism will get an optimal fat amount.
-And, the zero cholesterol will keep the blood vessels healthy and the heart too!
+The zero cholesterol will keep the blood vessels healthy and the heart too!

 Figs have fibers, and this is the precaution part.
 In moderation, the fig fibers can be healthy for the stomachs of cavies.
 With the folate, pregnant cavies will have a healthy pregnancy and the fetus will develop and grow without defects prior to birth.

 There are also vitamins.
-Vitamin A is for the overall health and immunity and also against fighting diseases, K is for a healthy blood clotting and good bone tissues, and E is for good eyesight and less inflammations.
+Vitamin A is for the overall health and immunity and also against fighting diseases.
+It has also Vitamin K for a healthy blood clotting and good bone tissues.
+Additionally, there is Vitamin E is for good eyesight and less inflammations.

 Most importantly, there is vitamin C in figs. The cavies need this vitamin because they don’t produce it naturally, and without it they get scurvy.
-This is dangerous; rough coat, swelling in joints, no appetite and even internal bleedings.
+This is dangerous as they can experience rough coat, swelling in joints, no appetite and even internal bleedings.

-Iron for healthy blood, zinc for a healthy DNA, manganese for no diseases, and potassium for no pains too.
+Moreover, it has iron for healthy blood, zinc for a healthy DNA, manganese, and potassium.

 Nutrition Facts of Figs